mdsol-share/crichton/doc/data_descriptors.md

     * `href` - The underlying ALPS profile, either representing another resource or a primitive profile.
 See [Primitive Profiles](primitive_profiles.md) for more information: REQUIRED.
     * `sample` - A sample data value for use in generating sample representations by media-type: RECOMMENDED.
     * `embed` - Indicates that this resource should be embedded in a response.
 Valid values are `single`, `multiple`, and `optional`.
 The default, if not specified, is `single`.
 The value `multiple` indicates the item should be embedded as an array.
 The value `optional` indicates this property should only be included is specifically requested using an associated transition that specifies its optional inclusion: OPTIONAL.

 ### Template Properties
-The following properties are only used with semantic descriptors representing templates (forms).
+The following properties are only used with semantic descriptors representing templates (media-type form, in contrast to a link).

 * `field_type` - Defines the type of field for the form.
 Valid values are `input`, `boolean`, `select`, or `multi-select`: REQUIRED.